 A branch refers to the woody structure of the tree that grows from its trunk or stem.
 It’s, however, not part of the central trunk and can be a small division from another branch or outgrowth.

 Its main function is to facilitate the transport of water and nutrients from the tree’s trunk to the leaves.
 Branches also act as key support and balance structures for the fruits, flowers and leaves.

 First-order branches – Branch that connects from the trunk

-Second-order branches – Smaller branch growing off first order branches
+Second-order branches – Smaller branches growing off first-order branches

 What is a limb?

 A limb refers to a large or the primary division arising from the trunk of the tree.
 Most experts estimate it to be at least 4 inches bigger than a standard branch.

 Its main functions are very similar to that of the branches, although it may sometimes take the role of the trunk in some trees.

 There are numerous parts of a tree that all work together to ensure it remains healthy and fruitful.
 Among the most important parts include;

 - Leaves – Leaves are the flattened green blade-like structures found on every tree.
 They are responsible for photosynthesis (food production) and transpiration (respiration) for the tree.
 Depending on their location, the leaves may develop adaptive features such as hairs, bristles, scales etc.